MANUALS: SOCCER, REGULAR SEASON

 Contest Information

-- Game Length: Varsity soccer games shall be played in two equal halves of 40 minutes each.
+1. Game Length: NEW FOR SPRING OF 2025- Per IHSAA Soccer Advisory Committee: Varsity soccer games shall be played in two equal halves of 40 minutes each.
 The length of halves for junior varsity competition may be shortened by mutual agreement.

 A five minute break will occur after regulation during which both teams may confer with their coaches, and the head referee will instruct both teams as to the proper procedure.